Last updated on March 21, 2026

 Can You Target Indestructible with “Destroy”?

-You can most definitely target indestructible permanents with “destroy” effects.
+You can still target indestructible permanents with “destroy” effects.
 Unless you have some big-brain plan going on, though, it would be a waste since the targeted permanent won’t actually be destroyed.

 Best Indestructible Cards